michelfernandez/cove/site/content/english/identify.md

 # All clear?
 {{% /heading %}}

-{{% collapsible 1 "Why do I need to be identified?" %}}
+{{% collapsible 1 "Maximise the legal weight of your elecotrinic signature" %}}
 At Skribble you sign with the qualified electronic signature (QES).
 This is the highest e-signature standard.
 For this, the law requires an identity verification through personal contact.
 Exceptions are financial intermediaries who may <br class="hide-for-mobile">carry out identity verification using video identification.{{% /collapsible %}}

-{{% collapsible 2 "Do I have to be identified again before each signature?" %}}
+{{% collapsible 2 "Do I have to be identified again before each QES signature?" %}}
 No. Your e-ID is valid for 5 years or until the expiry of the document of identification you presented during identification.
 {{% /collapsible %}}